enriquetomasmb/nebula/docs/installation.rst

     python app/main.py --stop

-Be careful, this command will stop all the containers related to NEBULA: frontend, controller, and participants.
+Be careful, this command will stop all the containers related to NEBULA: frontend, controller, and nodes.

 Possible issues during the installation or execution